|To the reader: Don’t miss the fun! All of the images here are GIFs. To enjoy this travel story, let the GIFs load completely.|

 Thankfully, the succeeding places sweetened the pot of our so far somehow unsatisfying day tour.
 In our opinion anyway, or it might have been the depressing look of the churches.
 So, later midday we arrived at the Tarsier Conservation Area.
 A dozen tarsiers slept separately on branches that stretched through the small forest.
 A few were awake, we were told to be careful when approaching them and to avoid positioning our cameras too close.
 They’re pretty suicidal, apparently, this thing applies to all primates.
 These little creatures are extinct, and they are bred here to help safeguard their future.

 Along the way to our next destination, we stopped on the road to take some pleasant time at Bohol’s man-made forest.
 During the World War II, refugees burned an entire forest to start a new community.
 Then over fifty years ago, the government started a two-kilometer tree planting project.
 The road is now being decorated by mahoganies that stood beautifully tall and mighty.
 I noticed we were the only people who parked down the road and no other car nor people were there.
 We stayed observant for rushing vehicles.
 Feeling thirsty, we grabbed our gallon of water, pass it along and moved on to our next destination.
 ‘Does somebody need some pampering?’, my friend called out.
 Men wearing spa-like uniforms stood by the entrance of the Butterfly Gardens.
 It was funnier when they actually offered for one.
 The tour inside the garden started with a presentation of preserved bugs and beetles and walking sticks.
 Followed by colorful caterpillars, which we tried to carefully not freak out while it crawled around our hands, and ending with a display of many kinds of framed moths and monarchs.
 A few of the butterflies flew gracefully around the whole premise.
 There was also a photo-shooting area where you would be captured as one with butterfly wings.
-The afternoon was still young by the time we left went on our last target.
+The afternoon was still young by the time we left went to our last target.

 An absolutely stunning view, a world wonder and truly one of nature’s masterpiece.
 Bohol’s pride, the Chocolate Hills was declared as a world heritage site just a few years ago.
 Scientifically speaking, the hills were formed by a million-year process of something called conical karst topography.
 That doesn’t sound interesting, what will catch your ears are the famous legends of why it became such a marvel.
 One talks about two giants in a feud.
 ‘Twas said they kept throwing rocks and sand and mud at each other, eventually, they got tired, became friends, forgot the mess, and boom, the hills.
 Another was about a giant carabao who plagued a town.
 To get rid of it, the people prepared mountains of spoiled food.
 The carabao then ate it, got awful diarrhea, and pooped out all his gluttonies in an apparently harmonious and consistent arrangement.
 My favorite one talks about a lover who was a giant fatty.
 He fell in love with a beautiful girl, decided to take on a strict diet, and pooped all his fats away.
 The excretion dried out and became the hills.
 He got fit and handsome and finally captured the girl’s heart.
 If this method does not pull off in real life, I have no idea what would.